 - Stereotypic, uncontrolled, repetitive movements lasting ≥ 4 weeks

-- More common in children, especially boys, with neurological disorders and developmental retardation
+- More common in children, especially boys, with neurological disorders and developmental delay

 - Includes rocking movements, hair pulling, hair twisting, and self-destructive behavior (e.g., head banging, picking at skin, hitting oneself)